loljoshie/lj-fuel/README.md

 # Change Logs

 ### 1.2
-* Added option to switch between newer or older versions of QBCore
 * Change exports back to qb-target
 * Fixed qb-menu for new update
-* Commented out import.lua (still need for older versions)

 ### 1.1
 * Added option to have a chance of engine explosion while vehicle is left running